marysia/marysia.github.io/_tils/2025-07-14-single-agent-safety-monitoring-alignment.md

 ---
-title: "Single-agent safety"
+title: "Chapter 3: Single-agent safety"
 date: 2025-07-14
 series: "AI Safety, Ethics & Society course"
 ---

-This chapter focusses on the fundamental technical challenges of making *individual* single-agent AI systems safe.
-That is, not even considering multi-agent dynamics or complex systems.
-This can be summarized as problems with monitoring, robustness and alignment.
+This chapter focusses on the fundamental technical challenges of making *individual* single-agent AI systems safe, not even considering multi-agent dynamics or complex systems.
+Essentially, his can be summarized as problems with *monitoring*, *robustness* and *alignment*, which in turn reinforce each other.

 ### **Monitoring**
-We cannot monitor what we cannot understand, and we do not understand AI systems.
-Current transparency research (mechanistic interpretability, representation engineering) has a fundamental limitation: you cannot fully understand a complex system by decomposing it into parts.
+We cannot monitor what we cannot understand.
+Current transparency research (mechanistic interpretability, representation engineering) aims to understand AI systems, but has a fundamental limitation: you cannot fully understand a complex system by decomposing it into parts.

 ### **Robustness**
 AI systems rely on "proxies" (measurable approximations of what we actually want) because our real goals are too complex to specify directly.
 There is a fundamental gap between what we can measure and what we actually want.
 We cannot make robust systems when our goals are imperfectly specified.